 Table tennis appears to be quite a friendly game when you know little about it.
 But if you take a closer look, like any other game, the matches tend to get competitive.
-Whether you are a beginner, an intermediate, or an advanced player, chances are you may have had some common ping pong injuries while playing.
+Whether a beginner, an intermediate, or even the best table tennis players may have some common ping pong injuries while playing.
 It’s a game, It happens.

 Although ping pong is not exactly a high-risk game, provided it is a non-contact game and played with a small lightweight ball, the sudden movements, however, do put you at a risk.
 Among the most common are strain injuries in wrists and ankles, back injuries, or twisted knees.
 Elbows, shoulders, and hips are also likely to be affected as a result of injuries.
 Another thing to note is that ping pong players often continue to play even later in life.
 And adulting is hard, you know.
 Age certainly does increase your risk of getting potential injuries.

 Here’s a common table tennis injuries and how you can avoid them:

 Muscle strain, also known as Pulled Muscle is one of the most common ping pong injuries.
 It results from sudden movements or excessive playing.
 It can happen to any level of player, but beginners are usually more susceptible to it.
 Therefore, it is advised to take caution and not play for longer intervals while you are still getting used to ping pong.

 As a result of a pulled muscle, your muscles start to contract.
 It is often painful and results in restriction of muscle movement.
 Often they are difficult to restore and the match needs to be canceled.

 The most common causes of a muscle strain are rapid and unpredictable movements.
 Another reason is excessive playing, fatigue, and lack of warm-up.